Learn what skills you need to get hired as a UX designer and how to get them.

 Read more: Agile vs. Scrum: How to Choose the Best Method

 Information architecture (IA) involves effectively organizing and structuring content.
-When designed well, IA helps users find the information they’re looking for or complete their task.
+When designed well, IA helps users find the information they’re looking for or complete their tasks.
 UX designers can facilitate this by making it easy for users to understand where they are, where they need to go, and what’s next.

 If you’re new to information architecture, start out by studying some common website IA patterns.
 Much like you did with wireframing, you can also practice by creating a sitemap of a website or app you enjoy.
 Do this a few times, and try to identify the elements that lead to good IA.